ubports/docs.ubports.com/userguide/dailyuse/waydroid.rst

 Before installing Waydroid on your device, please note that there are limitations to its support and integration:

 - After installing Waydroid on Ubuntu Touch, you may notice higher battery consumption.
-As a workaround, Waydroid can be stopped manually when not in use.
+To mitigate this, Waydroid can be stopped manually when not in use.
 - Not all Android applications will work with Waydroid.
 Apps that require Google's Play Integrity service or SafetyNet, such as banking apps, are unlikely to run.
-- Problems may occur if both Ubuntu Touch and Waydroid request the use of the same peripherals, and one will not be able to claim them.
+- Problems may occur if both Ubuntu Touch and Waydroid request the use of the same peripherals, and one will not be able to claim them (e.g. `camera access not permitted <https://gitlab.com/ubports/porting/reference-device-ports/android11/fairphone-4/fairphone-fp4/-/issues/67>`_).

 How to set up
 -------------